rails/rails/guides/source/active_support_core_extensions.md

 Note in particular that truncation takes into account the length of the omission string.

-Pass a +:separator+ to truncate the string at a natural break:
+Pass a `:separator` to truncate the string at a natural break:

 ```ruby
 "Oh dear!
 Oh dear!
 I shall be late!".truncate(18)